TiurinEo/ieeexplorer_parser/README.md

 # ieeexplorer_parser
 Async parser for ieeexplore.ieee.org.
-You can save file to .pickle format and you can transalate parsed articles to russian via googletranslate api.
+You can choose query to parse, save file to .pickle format and translate parsed articles to russian via googletranslate api.